krishnarjunsingh/LearnPlaywrightWIthYaml/README.md

-Learn Yaml implementatin with Playwright to run the tests
+Learn Yaml implementatin with Playwright to run the tests.